kisom/goutils/README.md

         certchain/  Display the certificate chain from a TLS connection.
         certdump/   Dump certificate information.
+        certexpiry/ Print a list of certificate subjects and expiry times or warn about certificates expiring within a certain window.
         certverify/ Verify a TLS X.509 certificate, optionally printing the time to expiry and checking for revocations. clustersh/  Run commands or transfer files across multiple